wkumari/draft-wkumari-dnsop-multiple-responses/README.md

 10. Security Considerations

-   Additional records will make DNS responses even larger than they are currently, leading to more large records that can be used for DNS reflection attacks.
+   Additional records will make DNS responses even larger than they are currently, leading to larger records that can be used in DNS reflection attacks.
+One could mitigate this by only serving responses to EXTRA requests over TCP or when using Cookies [RFC5395],

+Kumari, et al.          Expires December 28, 2016               [Page 6]

+Internet-Draft              DNS Extra Answers                  June 2016

+   although there is no easy way to signal this to a client other than through the use of the truncate bit.

    A malicious authoritative server could include a large number of extra records (and associated DNSSEC information) and attempt to DoS the recursive by making it do lots of DNSSEC validation.
-I don't view this as a very serious threat (CPU for validation is cheap compared to bandwidth), but we mitigate this by allowing the iterative to ignore Additional records whenever it wants.
+However, this is not considered a realistic threat; CPU for validation is cheap compared to bandwidth.
+This can be mitigated by allowing the recursive resolver to ignore Additional records whenever it considers itself under attack or its CPU resources are otherwise over- committed.

-   Requiring the ALL of the Additional records are signed, and all necessary DNSSEC information for validation be included avoids cache poisoning.
+   This specification requires that the all of the Additional records are signed, and all necessary DNSSEC information for validation be included to avoid cache poisoning attacks.

-Kumari, et al.          Expires December 28, 2016               [Page 6]

-Internet-Draft            DNS Multiple Answers                 June 2016

 11. Acknowledgements